USEPA/egrid/README.md

 Figure 2 displays a summary of eGRID architecture, which specifies data sources, inputs, and outputs for creating eGRID.

+A data dictionary is provided in `eGRID Production Model Data Dictionary.xlsx`.
+This file provides the row number, name, description, imperial units, metric units, source, and calculation method for each column reported in the final eGRID dataset.

 ![Figure 2: eGRID architecture.](egrid_architecture.png)

 ## Code base organization